Statistical mechanics model for Clifford random tensor networks and monitored quantum circuits: Discussion

 \section{Discussion}

 In this work, we have introduced a replica statistical mechanics mapping to compute entanglement properties of stabilizer random tensor networks, and monitored Clifford quantum circuits acting on qudits with $d=p^M$.
 The degrees of freedom (`spins') of the resulting statistical models belong to the commutant of the Clifford group, using a generalization of the concept of Schur-Weyl duality to the Clifford case.
 We find that the Boltzmann weights are invariant under the left and right action of the stochastic orthogonal group with entries in the finite number field~${\bf F}_p$.
 This implies, suprisingly, that the universal properties of the entanglement transitions in Clifford circuits and RTNs depend on the on-site Hilbert space dimension $d$ but only through the prime $p$.
 This is in sharp constrast with the Haar case where the symmetry group is independent of $d$, as long as it is not infinite.
-Our formalism also allowed us to derive exact mappings onto classical percolation and minimal cut formulas as $d=p^M$ becomes large, with different consequences for $p$ fixed and $M \to \infty$, or $M$ fixed and $p \to \infty$.
-We confirmed our predictions using large scale stabilizer numerics.
+Our formalism also allowed us to derive exact mappings onto classical percolation and minimal cut formulas as $d=p^M$ becomes large, with different consequences for $p$ fixed and $M \to \infty$, or $M$ fixed and $p \to \infty$. \andreas{We confirmed our predictions using large scale stabilizer numerics, which also showed that projective and forced measurement schemes yield the same finite-d critical exponents for Clifford circuits.}

-Our results here bolster a known result about stabilizer tensors.
+Our \andreas{large-$d$ results} here bolster a known result about stabilizer tensors.
 Random stabilizer tensors with large bond dimension are perfect tensors with high probability~\cite{apel2021holographic, RTN, HaPPY_2015}.
 A perfect tensor has the special property of being a unitary gate for any equal-size bipartition of its legs.
 Thus, a Clifford circuit or RTN as $d \to \infty$ becomes an assembly of perfect tensors, for which the entanglement entropies are given exactly by the minimal cut through the underlying square lattice with randomly broken bonds.

+\andreas{Finally, for $p=d=2$ we established that the purity of the reduced density matrix of a finite interval exhibits multifractal scaling at the transition.
+This implies different critical scaling exponents for the averaged and typical purity (the latter being equal to the prefactor of the logarithm of subsystem size in the entanglement entropy), and a continuous spectrum of critical exponents associated with the scaling of (non-integer moment averages of) the purity.
+The same features are expected to be present for (powers of) other primes $p$, while the corresponding exponents will vary with $p$ for the symmetry reasons discussed in this paper.}

 Our approach could be generalized to other subgroups of the unitary group: formally, the main algebraic object that is needed would be the commutant of the subgroup.
 Once the commutant is known, most of the formulas derived in this manuscript carry over -- including the definition of the Weingarten functions {\it etc}.
 It would be interesting to investigate whether other universality classes of entanglement transitions can be obtained in this way.
 As in the Haar case, an analytic understanding of the replica limit of the statistical mechanics models for finite $d$ remains a clear challenge for future work.
 One particularly intriguing aspect of our results is that while the statistical mechanics approach is certainly very powerful and allowed us to uncover the intricate dependence of the symmetry group on the prime number $p$, some aspects of Clifford circuits that are ``simpler'' (such as the ability to simulate them classically, or the flat entanglement spectrum of the reduced density matrix ) are not yet particularly transparent in the current formulation of our framework.
 Those special properties of the Clifford group might posssibly lead to some simplifications in the statistical mechanics formulation, that we leave for future work.